paritoshmmmec/main-blog/content/writing/python-poetry.md

 poetry install
 ```

 This command will also create a virtual environment for you which is great.
-Now lets us add a `hellopoetry.py` in the root directory and add the following code:
+Now let's add a `hellopoetry.py` in the root directory and add the following code:

 ```python
 print("Hello Poetry")